Travel Guide Pushkar – Need to see Highlights Pushkar – India

 As in all of India, the cows are walking in the streets, the Sacred Cows of course.
 I must say that they all looked very good and get good food every day from the people but also from the tourists who buy green fodder from the Indian women who earn their day money with it.

-Here is your answer to why Pushkar is so famous?
+Pushkar is therefore considered the holy city for the Hindu faith.
 This is because God Brahma was here to get married.
-He was going to marry Savriti but when that failed because she was not present at the right time, if the planets are in the right position, he then married Gayitri.
-This of course caused a quarrel and Savriti retreated to the highest mountain where a temple was eventually built for her.
-The temple Gayitri is built on the other mountain and this mountain is a lot lower.
+He was supposed to marry Savriti but when that failed because she was not present at the right time, when the planets are in the right position, he married Gayitri.
+This caused a quarrel and Savriti retreated to the highest mountain where a temple was eventually built for her.
+The temple Gayitri was built on the other mountain and this mountain is a lot lower.

 Savriti has cursed the people of Gayitri.
 As pilgrims who come to Pushkar for Brahma, they first go to the mountain with the temple of Savriti to get the energy positive.